-A family of four at 125% of the federal poverty income guideline lives on $33,125, and this is the situation for 75% of WFCM clients.
-They may be experiencing a one-time crisis, have a job-preventing disability, or employment that offers part-time hours and no benefits.
-The anchor human services nonprofit in western Fairfax County, WFCM provides both food and financial support – a Client Choice Food Pantry: free produce, meat, dairy, shelf-stable foods, toiletries, diapers (in partnership with the Greater DC Diaper Bank), baby food, and formula; help with utility bills (through a partnership with the local utility); and rental assistance.
-Seasonal and year-round supplemental programs include nutrition workshops, a laundry ministry, student backpack support, and food for the holidays.
-The goal is to meet basic needs and, when there is a critical financial need, keep clients in their homes.
+A family of four at 200% of the federal poverty income guidelines lives on $64,300 or less, and this is the situation for 89% of WFCM clients.
+They may be experiencing a one-time crisis, have a job-preventing disability, or work part-time jobs with no benefits.
+As the anchor human services nonprofit in western Fairfax County, WFCM provides both food and financial support.
+Two Client Choice Food Markets offer free produce, meat, dairy, shelf-stable foods, toiletries, diapers (in partnership with the Greater DC Diaper Bank), baby food, and formula.
+WFCM also assists with rent and utility bills, including rental assistance.
+Seasonal and year-round supplemental programs include nutrition workshops, a laundry ministry, student backpack support, and food during school and holiday breaks.
+The goal is to meet basic needs and keep clients safely housed during financial crises.

 Headquarters: VA-Fairfax County